richardnair/richardnair.github.io/_pages/research.md

 Roots are essential for sustainable and productive agriculture but in-field assesment lags well behind above-ground parts of plants.
 We are taking a stakeholder-focused approach to deliver an approachable technical solution for root management in future food systems.
-RootCheck is led by Richard, with collaborators Saoirse Tracy (UCD), Aoife Gowan (UCD) and Gillian Young (AFBI Newgrange), *RootCheck is funded via the SFI National Challenge Fund Future Food Systems call.*
+RootCheck is led by Richard, with collaborators Saoirse Tracy (UCD), Aoife Gowan (UCD) and Gillian Young (AFBI Newgrange). \
+*RootCheck is funded via the SFI National Challenge Fund Future Food Systems call.* \
 *Team Members: Richard, Asrit, Nadja*

 *Members of the PSF Group are also involved in the following projects:*